'1001 Nights In - The A to Z Of Movies You Might Have Missed'

 Any Given Sunday / Oliver Stone / 1999 / Al Pacino / 15

 Directed by 'General' Oliver Stone, this plays out like a war film as boardroom backlash rubs (wide) shoulders with medical ethics.
-Throwing some tense sexual politics into the pains of the game, Stone then maneuvers the pieces like a chess master, manipulating a delicious, almost Shakespearean play.
-Plus, (hard to follow if you’re unfamiliar with the actual sport), there is enough action on the field to shame most major blockbusters.
+Throwing some tense sexual politics into the pains of the game, Stone then maneuvers the pieces like a chess master, manipulating a delicious, almost Shakespearean style play.
+Plus, there is enough action on the field to shame most major blockbusters.
 Superbly acted by old hands Al Pacino, James Woods and Dennis Quaid, other stand outs include Jaime Foxx and a never better Cameron Diaz.

 Almost Famous / Cameron Crowe / 2000 / Patrick Fugit / 15